TEACHING IN A GLOBAL CULTURAL CLASS ENVIRONMENT. The Culturally Responsive Teaching (CRT) approach

 • Exchange different teaching scenarios where multicultural experiences prevail and that teachers have to deal with

-• Engage with new approaches and challenges for teachers in the actual multicultural classrooms
+• Engage with new approaches and challenges for teachers in the actual multicultural classrooms.

 • Explore new lesson plans combining Non-Formal Education, Outdoor Education, and Global Education.”